 Roxane Gay might be the only exception.

-Reading her is an immersive experience like no other for me, and while her subject matter is sharp and difficult to digest, her writing flows in a deceptively smooth and easy way, making her books hard to DNF or even put down (which I always regret later).
+Reading a Roxane Gay book is an immersive experience like no other for me, and while her subject matter is sharp and difficult to digest, her writing flows in a deceptively smooth and easy way, making her books hard to DNF or even put down (which I always regret later).
 She is also one of those rare authors whose books elicit visible, visceral reactions from me.

 Here is me reading Bad Feminist: